jphmccreary/phono-differ/README.md

 I'm still working on it.
 Still have to add the vowel chart.

 I would like to add to this project and make it a good resource for other phono related tasks.
 If you have any suggestions or catch any errors, please contact me, Joseph McCreary, at ReaganMcCreary@my.unt.edu.
 Or create an issue on GitHub or submit a pull request.
 Currently I'm thinking about:
+- Show the feature delta when two sounds are selected.
 - Syllabic feature, which I just noticed in class is missing from the Hayes chart.
 (When added, make note of it above)
 - Reversing the lookup process, as in, users can set features in order to highlight the cooresponding sounds on the charts.
 - Selection of entire rows/columns.